 - Pour cheesecake batter into warm crust.
 Use a rubber spatula or spoon to smooth it into an even layer.

-- Prepare the simple water bath (see Note for alternative method): Boil a kettle/pot of water.
+- Prepare the simple water bath (see Note for alternative method): If needed for extra visuals, see my How to Make a Cheesecake Water Bath; the visual guide will assist you in this step.
+Boil a kettle/pot of water.
 You need 1 inch of water in your roasting pan for the water bath, so make sure you boil enough.
 I use an entire kettle of hot water.
-As the water is heating up, wrap aluminum foil around the springform pan.
 Place the pan inside of a large roasting pan.
 Carefully pour the hot water inside of the pan and place in the oven.
 (Or you can place the roasting pan in the oven first, then pour the hot water in.
 Whichever is easier for you.)

 - Time-saving tip: If topping with lemon curd, which I highly recommend, make the curd on the stove as the cheesecake bakes, so it has time to cool before using in step 10.